Signs of Spring

 22 comments

 Although winter has held us in its clutches for far too long, spring is starting to show itself.
 The land is thawing, the earth is awakening and the silent skies are once again filled with song.
-Here are a few photos of spring's subtle arrival on the ranch.

 Most of the buffalo have returned home from their winter grazing pasture on the Buffalo Gap National Grasslands.
 They are as fat as bears, the mothers heavy with calves.
 Soon, very soon - new baby buffaloes!